 A torque wrench indicates how much force you are applying to a fastener with a deflection beam or a calibrated spring mechanism.
 A scale or display on the tool shows you the load that is being applied.
 The scale may be calibrated in foot-pounds (ft. lbs.), inch-pounds (in. lbs.) or Newton-meters (Nm).
 A typical automotive torque wrench will have a scale that reads up to about 200 to 250 ft. lbs. (or 150 to 200 Nm).

 Torque values for fasteners with wrench head sizes of 1/2 inch (12 mm) or larger are usually specified in foot-pounds (English) or Newton meters (metric).
 Torque values for smaller fasteners (wrench size less than 1/2 inch or 12 mm) are usually specified in inch-pounds.

-Typically, torque wrenches with a 1/2 inch drive will have a dual scale that shows the reading in both ft.lbs and Nm.
-Torque wrenches with a 3/8 or 1/4 inch drive will be for light loads and calibrated in in-.lbs.
+Typically, torque wrenches with 1/2 inch or 3/8 inch drives will have a dual scale that shows the torque reading in both ft.lbs and Nm.
+Torque wrenches with a 1/4 inch drive will be for light loads and calibrated in in-.lbs.

 Torque Wrench Conversion Factors:

 One foot pound equals 1.3558 Nm